Ten Tips for being a Great Dad

 Begin reading to your children when they are very young.
 Instilling your children with a love for reading is one of the best ways to ensure they will have a lifetime of personal and career growth.

 Children need the security that comes from knowing they are wanted and loved by their family.
 Parents need to feel comfortable and willing to hug their children.
 Showing affection and love every day is the best way to let your children know that you love them.

 Sharing a meal together can be an important part of family life.
 It gives kids the chance to talk about what they are doing and is a good time for fathers to listen and give advice.

 8. Be a teacher and a role model.

 A father will see his children make good choices because he has taught them about right and wrong and encouraged them to do their best.
 By demonstrating honesty, humility and responsibility, fathers can show their children what is important in life.
-A daughter who grows up with a loving father learns that she deserves to be treated with respect.
+Children who grows up with a loving father learn that they deserves to be treated with respect.

 9. Realize that a father’s job is never done.

 Even after children are grown and leave the home, they will still look to their fathers for wisdom and advice.
 Fathers continue to play an essential part in the lives of their children as they make decisions about education, jobs, marriage and starting their own families.

 10. Reach out to other parents for support.